dxxvry/Stage-1-Uno/README.md

 Our Target is TravelInsurance, feature Customer account information such as Age, Employment Type, GraduateOrNot, AnnualIncome, FamilyMembers, ChronicDisease, FrequentFlyer, and EverTravelledAbroad.

-On stage 1, we do data exploration and visualization to gain insight of the dataset.
+On stage 1, we do data exploration and visualization known as Exploratory Data Analysis to gain insight of the dataset.

 These are the insight from the dataset:
 1.